ralsei38/wifi_cracker/README.md

 ### Beacon

 Beacons are used by hosts to detect available access points.

-Every 100ms, an access point sends a broadcast packet containing the following information:
+Every 100ms, an access point sends a broadcast packet containing the following information :

 - its SSID
 - The security protocols it supports (e.g WPA-2)